Northern panhandle of West Virginia

-The Northern Panhandle is the northern of the two panhandles in the U.S. state of West Virginia.
+The northern panhandle is one of the two panhandles in the U.S. state of West Virginia (the other is the Eastern panhandle).
 It is a culturally and geographically distinct region of the state.
 It is the state's northernmost extension, bounded by Ohio and the Ohio River on the north and west and the state of Pennsylvania on the east.
 Its unusual configuration is the result of the Revolutionary-era claims of Virginia's former Yohogania County boundary lying along the Ohio River, conflicting with interpretations of the Colony of Pennsylvania's royal charter.
 The conflict was settled by compromise in the 1780s.

 In 2013, its northernmost two counties were included in the Pittsburgh consolidated area by the U.S. Census.

-The region has a total combined population of 132,295 as of the 2010 census.
+Geography

-Counties
+Composition

-The following counties, listed from north to south, are universally accepted as being part of the Northern Panhandle:
+The following counties, listed from north to south, are universally accepted as being part of the northern panhandle: